Close

 The next step in the car accident lawsuit process involves negotiating with insurance companies.
 Insurance companies may make early, low-dollar settlement offers in the days following a car accident.
 It is important for car accident victims to take time to assess the full extent of their damages suffered before agreeing to any settlements.

-Defense lawyers working for the insurance companies will use various tactics to get car accidents plaintiffs to accept these low-dollar settlement offers.
-Our Naperville car accident lawyers can lean on years of experience dealing with defense lawyers to help us negotiate a fair settlement in your case.
+Defense lawyers working for insurance companies will use various tactics to get car accident plaintiffs to accept these low-dollar settlement offers.
+Our car accident lawyers can lean on years of experience dealing with defense lawyers to help us negotiate a fair settlement in your case.

 Trial